matteoprata/NLP-Word-Sense-Disambiguation/README.md

-# Natural Language Processing Homework 2 by Matteo Prata
+# Natural Language Processing Homework 2

+Read the report for the details.

 **I suggest to read the project files in this order:**